RWS/dxa-web-application-java/dxa-webapp/src/main/resources/Configuration_Quick_Reference.md

 # DXA Configuration manual

-The framework and web application is configurable, and this readme briefly describes how you configure your application.
+The framework and web application are configurable, and this readme briefly describes how you configure your application.

 Application is configured differently in different parts of the system:
 - SDL Web CIL configuration